 From the Home.
 The insects should be delivered in a plastic zipper bag, jar, pill bottle or small plastic container.
 The insect may be preserved in alcohol if possible.
 If not, a small container will do.
 Avoid submitting samples on tape, or which have been squished, but insect sticky traps may be submitted.
-Our entomologists only deals with pests of agricultural concern; therefore you should contact County Vector Control 858-694-2888 for expertise on pet or human health insects (e.g. biting or blood-feeding insects).
-The entomologist does not deal with insects of medical concern.
+Our entomologists specialize in agricultural plant arthropods; therefore you should contact County Vector Control 858-694-2888 for expertise on pet or human health insects (e.g. biting or blood-feeding insects).